I expect I will continue thinking about Darien for some time to come and indeed the region shocked me.

-What I find even more difficult to understand is what sort of misery one must feel they are living in order to take the sort of risks one takes to smuggle drugs, prostitute their bodies or simply smuggle themselves.
+What I find difficult to understand is what sort of misery one must feel they are living in.
+It must be bad to result in them taking the risk of smuggling drugs, prostituting their bodies or smuggling themselves.

 While my Cuban friends continued their precarious journey north, a taxi whisked me away to the four-star Continental Hotel in central Panama City.
 After several days of ‘roughing it’ in the jungle, I didn’t think twice about spending $100 on a good hotel with a pool, gym and nice restaurant.

 The taxi driver told me about the huge volume of Cubans transiting through his country.
-He seemed sympathetic to the Cubans and explained that many women finance the long trek to the US by selling sex.
+He seemed sympathetic to the Cubans.
+He explained that many women finance the long trek to the US by selling sex.

-However after hearing of my travels in Colombia his sternest warning was to stay away from Colombian (and Venezuelan) women; “they will do anything to take everything you have and in Panama City they are all prostitutes.”
+However after hearing of my travels in Colombia his sternest warning was to stay away from Colombian (and Venezuelan) women.
+He advised me; “they will do anything to take everything you have and in Panama City they are all prostitutes.”

 After checking in, I showered, wrote a little, spoke to Finn in Australia and then went out for food.
 I had not eaten since the previous day and managed to consume an entire pizza – big enough for a family!

-As happens in the tropics the sun fell out of the skye right around 6:45 pm.
-The lights of the city came on and the ladies of the night came out.
-Prostitution is legal in Panama and while the idea of a cold beer in a local pub appealed greatly, I was scared to enter any pub as all the establishments I walked past were filled with absolutely stunning women, obviously for rent.
+The idea of a cold beer in a local pub appealed greatly.
+However I was scared to enter any pub as all the establishments I walked past were filled with absolutely stunning women, obviously for rent.

 Closer to the hotel I found one empty terrace bar, so I entered cautiously and found a nice seat from which to watch the world go by.

-I suppose from those brief experiences I have to understand how Colombians have earned their reputation, but in their country I met so many friendly, educated and professional people I simple cannot believe that smuggling or prostitution stand above other activities in esteem – or success.
+I suppose from those brief experiences I have to understand how Colombians have earned their reputation.
+Yet in their country I met so many friendly, educated and professional people I simple cannot believe that smuggling or prostitution stand above other activities in esteem – or success.

 I hope for those who follow my blogs my respect for human dignity is clear.
 Also you will note I avoid sex-tourism destinations at almost all costs.
 In fact that was part of the reason I did not visit Cartagena on this trip.